The most important things to know:

 2. When something like a shrub or wood pile or porch chair catches fire, the flames typically leap two times as high as the object itself.
 Whatever is above the object can catch fire because the flames might be able to reach it.

-I had Colleen come to my house (she visits for free) to provide a risk assessment, and I learned we aren't as buttoned down around my home as I thought.
-The siding on the garage side of my home, for example, doesn't come all the way down to the ground on the outside of the structure.
+One of our Garden Club members recently asked Colleen come to their house (she visits for free) to provide a risk assessment and learned their property isn't wildfire ready.
+The siding on the garage side of the home, for example, doesn't come all the way down to the ground on the outside of the structure.
 This has left a small area between siding and ground that an ember could fly in to and catch the particle board behind the siding on fire.
-We put some flashing there, and presto, problem solved.
+Solution: add metal flashing in that area.

 Colleen's Helpful Resources